 Previous rules allowed you to claim a maximum $2,000 for children aged 16 and under.
-The expansion of both the amount parents receive and the eligible children they can claim means that about three in four families with children will receive a larger tax credit than under the previous law, according to the Tax Policy Center.
+The expansion of both the amount parents receive and the eligible children they can claim means that about 3 in 4 families with children will receive a larger tax credit than under the previous law, according to the Tax Policy Center.

 Another change: You don't have to earn an income to get the credit.
 This is a departure from the previous rules, which required households to earn at least $2,500 in a given tax year to qualify.